20treeAI/bough/README.md

 ## Roadmap

+- [x] setup a release workflow to pypi
 - [x] provide an option that outputs all affected packages, not just buildable ones (useful for selectively running tests)
+- [x] handle working tree changes
 - [ ] check in a sample configuration file and document the defaults better
 - [ ] improve or remove the github actions examples
-- [x] setup a release workflow to pypi
 - [ ] add a contributing guide